Feel Nourished Instead of Stuffed

 There is a certain amount of stress that happens when the holidays roll around every year.
 It could be that signs of Christmas pop up before we’ve even had a chance to digest Halloween, but nevertheless, it’s there, staring us in the face.
 We’re encouraged to shop too much, eat too much, and do too much.
 We can make a different choice though, and change our approach to the season.

 Andrea Lieberstein, an expert in the field of mindful eating and author of Well Nourished, wants to help you find a healthier relationship with food.
 She explains that the core of this healing comes from acknowledging and nourishing all aspects of ourselves.
-She describes them as our “eight bodies”, and they include not just our physical, emotional and psychological bodies, but also our spiritual, social, intellectual and creative bodies, as well as our feeling of being connected to the world as a whole.
-Some of us use food to ‘fill in’ the areas that we are neglecting, and according to Lieberstein, “The first step is shining the light of your awareness on how your life is now.
-What areas in your life are most undernourished?” she asks.
+She describes them as our eight bodies, and they include not just our physical, emotional, and psychological bodies, but also our spiritual, social, intellectual, and creative bodies, as well as our feeling of being connected to the world as a whole.
+Some of us use food to fill in the areas that we are neglecting, and according to Lieberstein, “The first step is shining the light of your awareness on how your life is now.
+What areas in your life are most undernourished?”

 Another important part of our experience, especially during this season, is our social body, which includes our relationships and our community.
 Feeling lonely is often a trigger for overeating.
 Needs vary widely in this aspect of ourselves, so it’s important to know what level of social engagement nourishes you as an individual.
 Lieberstein writes, “It’s the subjective experience of our social connections that’s the most important.
 If you tend to be more solitary but are deeply resourced from inside, with only a few close relationships, you may feel satisfied and nourished enough in this area of your life.”
 She suggests “spreading your wings” and cultivating relationships with others who you connect with on an intellectual level, or a creative one.
 You may have friends you play sports or exercise with.
 Having a variety of friendships can help you feel deeply nourished.